-The theory and practice of market-led innovation and new product development from idea generation through to the product launch and post-launch evaluation.
+The theory and practice of market-led innovation, from idea generation through concept development, trial, launch and post-launch evaluation.

 - Two of (MART 201, MART 202, MART 203) or two of (MART 201, MART 210, MART 211, MART 212)

 - MANV 302

 - View more information on the Department of Marketing's website